Sean-Hickey1/robotics/README.md

 This document contains installation and setup instructions to detail the setup of the lecture environment.

 The simulated robot is controlled by *ROS* (Robot Operating System, running on Linux) which runs inside a docker container in order to do the exercises.
-We tested the environment with the ROS version named "*jazzy*" on *Ubuntu 24.04* inside a docker contaioner on *Ubuntu 22.04,  24.04*.
+We tested the environment with the ROS version named "*jazzy*" on *Ubuntu 24.04* inside a docker container on *Ubuntu 22.04,  24.04*.
 Other operating systems and version can be used at your own risk, without any support.

 **Please prepare your system using one of the following options (A or B)**